bveldhuyzen/XGREPLIST/README.md

 It digs into the digital world with great determination.
 Additional modules to further increase search and analytical skills are in testing phase.
 Stats/algorithm options to be included later.
 Free to use and edit by all.

-For prototype use/testing, enable web browsing on the AI and copy-paste the prompt from XGREPLIST.txt
+For prototype use/testing, enable web browsing on the AI and copy-paste the prompt from XGREPLIST_prototype.